Telehealth: Delivering Care Safely During COVID-19

 Temporary policy changes during the Coronavirus pandemic

 CMS has issued temporary measures to make it easier for people enrolled in Medicare, Medicaid, and the Children's Health Insurance Program (CHIP) to receive medical care through telehealth services during the COVID-19 Public Health Emergency.

 - Conduct telehealth with patients located in their homes and outside of designated rural areas

 - Practice remote care, even across state lines, through telehealth

 - Deliver care to both established and new patients through telehealth

 - Bill for telehealth services (both video and audio-only) as if they were provided in person

-Temporary expansion of services
+Temporary expansion of telehealth services during COVID-19

 During the public health emergency, Federally Qualified Health Centers (FQHCs) and Rural Health Clinics (RHCs) may serve as distant telehealth sites and provide telehealth services to patients in their homes.